maybebyte/anthesis/markdown-as-man-pages.md

     $ lowdown -T man [Markdown file] | mandoc -a

 So, it turns out I can [RTFM](https://knowyourmeme.com/memes/rtfm) even when proofreading my website.
-I wrote a
-[small shell function named `manmd()`](https://amissing.link/src/dotfiles/file/.config/ksh/functions.html) to save a few keystrokes.
+I wrote a [small shell function named `manmd()`](https://amissing.link/src/dotfiles/file/.config/ksh/functions.html) to make the process easier and for the novelty of it.

 Output can be piped to something other than `mandoc` if preferred--I use `mandoc` because it's included with OpenBSD.